It does not help you much to be caught by words alone.

 Questions and Queries

-So the "greatest enemy" of Yogananda, as gleaned from his three books of collected talks and essays, is the bills, yourself, moods, anything that weakens your mind, bolshevism (communism), Satan of ignorance, and the body.
-According to him, then, you have many greatest enemy.
+Wrong teachings - beware.
+Do not be pigheaded about lots of wrong teachings or seemingly wrong teachings.
+At different times it could be this, at other times it could be that.
+The "greatest enemy" of Yogananda, as gleaned from his three books of collected talks and essays, is the bills, yourself, moods, anything that weakens your mind, bolshevism (communism), Satan of ignorance, and the body.
+According to him, then, you have many greatest enemies.
 Yet, have you considered that he says the Lord is behind "your greatest enemy" (and yourself)?
-That he teaches the Lord is the doer of evil against you, because "The Lord does everything (and everything you do)"?
+Add to that: "At different times, maybe," and then check if any of them are true.
+How?
+Get Self-realised first - and to go deep in meditation you need to discard Yogananda sayings totally, by transcending.
+That is a lot!
+So it pays to go beyond that he teaches the Lord is the doer of evil against you because "The Lord does everything (and everything you do)".

 How do you like the guru-given idea that you yourself are Satan - and bills - and so forth?
 What will it be, laughs or cries or indifference and so on?
 He teaches other interesting things too: [Link].

 Beware of encumbrances so as not to get caught and tangled up through them and their follow-ups in the form of regular hindrances along the way.

 Man's supreme and immediate duty (is:) Each [!] minute of life should be a divine quest [!].
 The burning [!] question in our heart should be: "When shall I find Thee [sic!], O [!]
 Lord?" - Yogananda [Ak 432-3]Why not drop humbug-hardened oratorial-spirituality?
 Go for the Real Thing instead.
 Folks have sat down for it for ages.

 "When shall I find you God?" leaves out why, how, what is meant by "find Thee, O", how often, how long, by which routes.
 Yogananda demagogy is delivered for low guys most likely.
 His oratorial "fervency approach" smacks of ruining a meditation.
 Let us drop humbug-hardened oratorial-spirituality for good.

 One is to leave goofy questions aside to glide inwards.
 That is what meditattion (dhyana) is for.